-- Place the 3/4 cups of lentils, combined with 5 cups of cold water, and 1/2 teaspoon salt, together into a large casserole dish.
-Heat over a high flame until it begins to boil, then reduce heat and simmer for 20 minutes.
+- Place the 3/4 cups of lentils, combined with 5 cups of cold water and 1/2 teaspoon salt, together into a large casserole dish.
+Heat over a high flame until it begins to boil, then reduce the heat and simmer for 20 minutes.

-- Add the vegetables into the lentils alongside 1/2 cup of cilantro.
+- Add the vegetables to the lentils alongside 1/2 cup of cilantro.
 1/2 teaspoon salt, 1/4 teaspoon black pepper, 1 teaspoon coriander, and the juice of 1 lemon.
-Add 3 more cups of cold water, or more if you prefer something less stew like.
+Add 3 more cups of cold water, or more if you prefer something less stew-like.
 Cook for several minutes on low heat to heat through, then turn off the heat to let the ingredients flavor each other.

-- Simultaneously make the hard boiled eggs, bringing the water to a boil then adding the 4 eggs for 10 minutes, and afterwards removing the water and adding cold water, and then peeling them, and then adding them into the soup.
+- Simultaneously make the hard-boiled eggs, bringing the water to a boil, then add the 4 eggs for 10 minutes, and afterward, remove the water and add cold water, and then peeling them, and then add them to the soup.
 Feel free to salt and pepper them before so.

 - Make the linguine pasta per its recipe.
-Once done, add into the soup, and stir to mix.
+Once done, add to the soup, and stir to mix.
 Add the remaining 1/4 cup of cilantro.
 Season with additional salt and pepper as desired.
-Serve immediately, or wait several days : the flavor will further blend into the soup.
+Serve immediately, or wait several days: the flavor will further blend into the soup.
 Bread is an excellent thing to serve with it.

 © 2018 Ryan Thomas